Textile Donations FAQ

 Some shops offer store credit or payouts, though they’re (rightfully!) picky.

-You could also try online Poshmark, Mercari, etc.
+You could also try selling online with resellers like Poshmark, Mercari, etc.

 5. Buy Nothing Groups